jgueytat/dotvim/README.md

 Remove a plugin
 ============

-Remove the corresponding lines in the file .gitmodules Remove the plugin
+ - Remove the corresponding lines in the file .gitmodules.
+ - Remove the plugin.

 Learn more
 ==========